 Kinsale – When you picture Ireland, you may well be picturing Kinsale.
 A quiet, vibrant little town that is famous for its scenic harbor.

-As a non-resident, there are no restrictions for purchasing a home.
-You will need to show your immigration certificates and visas to prove your status.
+As a non-resident, there are no restrictions on purchasing a home.
+You must show your immigration certificates and visas to prove your status.

-Purchasing your own property in Ireland has its advantages, particularly if you plan on staying for a while.
+Purchasing your own property in Ireland has advantages, particularly if you plan to stay for a while.
 In addition to the cost of the house, there are several fees to be aware of.
 These fees include:

-- Legal fees: solicitors will either charge a flat fee (usually starting at €900 + VAT) or a percentage of the house price (1% of the house price + VAT).
+- Legal fees: solicitors will either charge a flat fee (usually at €900 + VAT) or a percentage of the house price (1% + VAT).

 - Stamp Duty: 1% on the property price up to €1 million, 2% after that.

-- Land Registration fee: Depends on the price of the property but between €400-800.
+- Land Registration fee: Depends on the property’s price but is between €400-800.

 - Search fees: €150 to do any preliminary checks on the property that would be affected by environmental factors, planning permissions, flood risks, etc.